equinor/appsec-fundamentals-authn-authz-cs/ex-02/readme.md

 # EX-2 - Getting an access token using code

 The purpose of this exercise is get an access token using code.
-We are moving from the raw style using bare http requests to start exploring what's needed to get this done in code.
+We are moving from the raw style http to exploring what's needed to get this done in code.

 ## Outline